WU-RDS/RMA2023/_book/16-FAQ.md

 ## New questions

 Couldn't find an answer to your question?
 In this case, you may use the forum on Learn\@wu to ask your question.
-We regularly update this section of the website and will
+We regularly update this section of the website and will include answers to new questions as they come up.